 - Provide crisis intervention if needed, and make referrals to appropriate community resources

 - Leads community outreach for program, represents VOALA at meetings of working groups specific to housing Justice Involved Populations, attends Apartment and Relator Association meetings, develops community partners.

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications

-- Minimum of 2 years of experience working with veterans, people in recovery and/or homelessness individuals
+- Two years’ experience working with Justice Involved Populations, people in recovery and / or homelessness individuals

-- Microsoft Office Suite, including: Outlook, Word, Excel, and PowerPoint
+- Microsoft Office Suite, including: Outlook, Word, Excel, PowerPoint; familiar with Databases.